BulupiyJoel/rapidapi/rapidapi.md

 ## 5. WHAT'S REST API

-REST (Representational State Transfer) APIs allow computers to talk to each other over the internet in a way that is standardized and easy to understand.
+REST (REpresentational State Transfer) APIs allow computers to talk to each other over the internet in a way that is standardized and easy to understand.